amitxv/csgo-autobenchmark/README.md

 - Launch csgo to the lobby with the console closed

 - Run **start.bat** and press enter when ready.
-There is a 7 second timeout to allow you to tab back into the game to give csgo foreground priority
+There is a 7-second timeout to allow you to tab back into the game to give csgo foreground priority

-- Do not touch your PC at all after after this stage until the estimated time is up
+- Do not touch your PC at all after this stage until the estimated time is up